 Non-qualified dividends are the ones that will be taxed as an ordinary income, while the dividends that are derived from the stocks in your IRA, 401(K), or Roth IRA are not taxed.

 Your state or your country may have different tax rules and regulations, however, always be aware of taxes.
-If the dividend is too low (below 3.0%, for instance), the net profit will be reduced by taxes and inflation, what makes it unattractive.
+If the dividend is too low (below 3.0%, for instance), the net profit will be reduced by taxes and inflation, which makes it unattractive.

-My goal is to have the average dividend yield across entire portfolio 6%.
+My goal is to have the average dividend yield across the entire portfolio 6%.
 Combined with some growth (yes, most of the dividend stocks can grow), the net result could be above 10% profit.

 Watch for Leverage and Debt: Some of the companies (and many Closed-End Funds) use the leverage to boost their dividends.
-It is additional risk that should be considered by investors.
+It is an additional risk that should be considered by investors.
 You must know what you are buying and be comfortable with the level of debt and amount of borrowed money to use the leverage.
-The average of leverage level in CEFs is around 25-35%.
+The average leverage level in CEFs is around 25-35%.
 This is a reason why the CEFs pay significantly higher dividends (7-10%) as they can use borrowed funds to cover higher dividends.
 Know your risk tolerance before adding CEFs to your portfolio.

 Growth Ability Under Fire: I have discussed above why the companies are willing to pay the dividend rather than doing something different like investing money into expanding the business or even repurchasing its own share back and increasing the price of its stock.

-If you read a lot about investing (and I highly recommend it), you may find the arguments against the companies that pay the dividends rather than investing in the new projects.
+If you read a lot about investing (and I highly recommend it), you may find the arguments against the companies that pay dividends rather than investing in the new projects.
 As always, it is up to the management.
-Generally larger companies return part of their profits in dividends when their growth slows.
+Generally, larger companies return part of their profits in dividends when their growth slows.

 One tip: be aware that at the ex-dividend date, the stock price will go down.

-For example, suppose the stock has a 5% annual dividend, and pays quarterly.
+For example, suppose the stock has a 5% annual dividend and pays quarterly.
 On the ex-dividend date, the stock declares a 1.25% dividend, which is usually payable at a future date, like 20-30 days later.
 On the ex-dividend date, the stock price is automatically marked down by the amount of the dividend, so the stock price goes down 1.25% (because the value of the stock drops the same 1.25%).

 At the date of the ex-dividend declaration, your position is down 1.25% on a cash basis, since the stock price went down, but you have not collected the dividend, yet.
 After 20-30 days of waiting, the dividend will be added to your portfolio (as cash or more reinvested shares).
-So, now you hope that the stock price recovers to near the precondition (what initially happens under normal market condition – but not a bear market).
+So, now you hope that the stock price recovers to near the precondition (what initially happens under normal market conditions – but not a bear market).

 Rule of 72

-At the end, I want you to become familiar with something that is called “Rule of 72”.
+In the end, I want you to become familiar with something that is called “Rule of 72”.
 It is used to determine how many years it would take an investment to double in value, with compounding interest.
-You simply divide 72 by the interest rate, or dividend yield, or rate of return to determine how long it will take.
+You simply divide 72 by the interest rate, or the dividend yield, or rate of return to determine how long it will take.

 For example, if you’re receiving 6% in dividends, divide 72 by 6, and you get 12, meaning the investment will take 12 years to double, all other things being constant.
 Of course, with stocks, the price is rarely constant, so price appreciation will speed up the doubling process.

-Contrary-wise, you’d expect price depreciation to always slow down this process, but when a company’s stock price declines while maintains its dividend payout, you’ll actually receive more shares when you reinvest your dividends at this lower stock price.
+Contrary-wise, you’d expect price depreciation to always slow down this process, but when a company’s stock price declines while maintaining its dividend payout, you’ll actually receive more shares when you reinvest your dividends at this lower stock price.

 For example, let’s assume you own 100 shares of XYZ company.
 If it pays out a steady $1.00/share dividend, this is worth 5 shares when XYZ’s price is $20.00 (100 shares x $1.00 dividend = $100.00, divided by $20.00 = 5 shares).